What Is Asbestosis?

 Asbestosis symptoms include:

-- Chest pain and shortness of breath
+- Chest pain

 - Loss of appetite resulting in weight loss